solaranamnesis/joseph-norman-lockyer/meteoritic-hypothesis/full-text-english.md

 1863-1868|November 14|13 14

 *) H. A. Newton, _Bul.
 Ac.
 R. Belg._, 17.
 No. 6.

 *) In many countries the change from old to new style was made in this interval, commencing from 1582 in Spain, Portugal, and Italy.

+*) In many countries the change from old to new style was made in this interval, commencing from 1582 in Spain, Portugal, and Italy.